featurist/hyperdom/readme.md

 ### Keys

-Plastiq (or rather [virtual-dom](https://github.com/Matt-Esch/virtual-dom)) is not clever enough to be able to compare lists of elements.
+Hyperdom (or rather [virtual-dom](https://github.com/Matt-Esch/virtual-dom)) is not clever enough to be able to compare lists of elements.
 For example, say you render the following:

 ```js
 h('ul',